 7. Dismissing customer reviews

-Not actively asking for or managing online reviews - especially on Google - may seem as irresponsibility.
-Reviews are a key ranking factor and influence whether customers choose you.
-A lack of reviews (or unaddressed negative ones) can discourage potential leads and hurt trust.
+Not actively asking for or managing online reviews — especially on Google — can weaken trust.
+Reviews influence whether customers choose your HVAC company, especially when they need urgent service and are comparing several local options.
+A lack of recent reviews or unanswered negative feedback can discourage potential leads.

 8. Not tracking or measuring SEO performance